r4stin/r4stin.github.io/content/about/experience.md

     description: |2-
         Responsibilities included:

-        * Installed and Configured Server and Network
+        * Installed and configured servers, routers, switches, and operating systems (Linux & Windows).
-        * Installed and Configured Routers and Switch
+        * Supported setup and maintenance of security systems, including CCTV and burglar alarms.
-        * Installed Operating System(Linux and Windows)
+        * Assisted in troubleshooting and documenting network and system issues.
 design:
   columns: '1'
 ---